LinuxCNC/linuxcnc/src/hal/classicladder/README.txt

 this works.
 And as quickly I've found that it advanced quite well, I've continued with more complex elements : timer, multiples rungs, etc...
-Voilà, here is this work...
+Voilï¿½ here is this work...
 And for the controller at job?
 Well, in fact, it's already a lot of work to do the basic features of the traffic lights and I don't think we will add a ladder language to it one day... ;-)